-The purpose of this test and file is to determine settings for different materials for marking and cutting with a CO2 laser system.
+The purpose of this test and file is to determine different material settings for marking and cutting with a CO2 laser system.

 Every material is different...

-This is a test file you can download to use to test materials to determine the ideal setting when using your laser system.
+This is a test file you can download and use to test materials for determining the ideal setting when using your laser system.
 We've included a materials log for you as well so you can track your materials and keep a record.
-All materials are different, there's no EXACT settings to do anything using a laser, as laser output varies with age, and even materials act differently in different atmospheric conditions.
+All materials are different, there are no EXACT settings to do anything using a laser as laser output varies with age, and even materials act differently in different atmospheric conditions.
 You'll find a chart of recommended starting settings for various types of wood below.

 Material Test Procedure is easy:• Download Assets HERE